YaelCG/LIFT-LAB/README.md

 It is widely used for hosting open-source projects and private repositories, and it integrates with various tools for automation, continuous integration, and deployment.
 Features like pull requests, code reviews, and project management tools make GitHub a central hub for software development teams.

+Here you can also find the cheatsheet for the commands that are importat for Git and Github